Kuryu Matsuki: Southampton

 On 30 July 2024, Matsuki joined Premier League club Southampton on a four-year contract; he was subsequently sent on loan to Turkish side Göztepe for the 2024–25 season.
 Matsuki made his first appearance for Göztepe on 23 September 2024 in a 1–1 draw with Alanyaspor after he replaced Isaac Solet in the 79th minute.
 On 10 November 2024, he scored his first goal for the club in a 2–0 victory against Konyaspor.

 On 12 August 2025, Matsuki made his debut for Southampton in a 1–0 away victory against Northampton Town in the EFL Cup after he replaced Damion Downs in the 63rd minute.
 He scored his first goal for the club on 26 August in a 3–0 away victory against Norwich City in the EFL Cup.
+On 24 February 2026, Matsuki scored his first league goals for the club in a 5–0 victory against Queens Park Rangers.

 International career

-Matsuki was called up to the Japan U-20 squad for the 2023 FIFA U-20 World Cup.
+Matsuki was called up to the Japan U20 squad for the 2023 FIFA U-20 World Cup.
+On 4 April 2024, he was called up to the Japan U23 squad for the 2024 AFC U-23 Asian Cup.

-On 4 April 2024, Matsuki was called up to the Japan U23 squad for the 2024 AFC U-23 Asian Cup.
+On 17 September 2026, Matsuki was named in the Japan senior squad to face friendlies against Uruguay and Venezuela before their Kirin Cup semi-final match against Ecuador.
+He scored on his debut in a 3–1 victory against Uruguay on 24 September 2026.